 Sustainable use of resources: the pumping units are powered by electricity, whose use is constantly optimized with dedicated proprietary software programs.

-Greenhouse gases: a carbon audit has shown that pipeline transportation, as managed by Trapil, offers excellent performance compared with other means of bulk carriage, releasing 20 times fewer GHGs than waterway transportation and 200 times fewer than overland.
+Greenhouse gases: a carbon audit has shown that pipeline transportation, as managed by Trapil, offers excellent performance compared with other means of bulk carriage, the product being transported without dead weight to be moved and without empty return.

 Biodiversity: whenever a significant route change is planned, an impact study is performed to assess the potential impact on the surrounding environment, fauna and flora.
 Except for these works projects, pipeline operations do not have any impact on biodiversity.